About Furnas County

 In the November 2024 general election, Furnas County, like most rural Nebraska counties, demonstrated turnout rates typical of the state's patterns, generally in the range of 70-75% of registered voters in presidential election years.
 The next major election will be held on November 3, 2026, featuring U.S. House of Representatives races for Nebraska's congressional districts, statewide offices including Governor if scheduled for that cycle, Nebraska State Legislature (unicameral) seats, and various county and local offices.

-on the second Friday before the election.
+On the second Friday before the election.
 Completed ballots must be received by the County Clerk by the close of polls on Election Day.
 Election transparency in Furnas County is supported by Nebraska's public records laws, which allow citizens to request and inspect election materials, vote totals, ballot counting procedures, and registration data, subject to privacy protections for individual ballot secrecy.

 Economy & Demographics

 Furnas County's economy is fundamentally agricultural, reflecting the broader economic pattern of south-central Nebraska's rural communities.
-Agriculture accounts for the dominant share of economic activity, with crop production—particularly corn, soybeans, wheat, and grain sorghum—and livestock operations including cattle feeding and cow-calf production forming the foundation of the local economy.
+Agriculture accounts for the dominant share of economic activity, with crop production, particularly corn, soybeans, wheat, and grain sorghum, and livestock operations including cattle feeding and cow-calf production forming the foundation of the local economy.
 The Republican River Valley provides irrigation water that supports intensive crop production, making water rights and irrigation infrastructure critical economic assets.

 Unemployment rates in Furnas County typically track below or near the Nebraska state average, generally ranging from 2.5% to 3.5%, reflecting tight rural labor markets and the seasonal nature of agricultural employment.
 Economic development efforts focus on retaining existing businesses, supporting agricultural diversification, attracting value-added agricultural processing, improving telecommunications infrastructure including broadband access for rural areas, and promoting outdoor recreation tourism related to Medicine Creek Reservoir and Harlan County Lake.
-The county's proximity to these reservoirs creates opportunities for recreation-based economic activity including fishing, boating, camping, and hunting.
+Furnas County's proximity to these reservoirs creates opportunities for recreation-based economic activity including fishing, boating, camping, and hunting.

 Population decline and workforce retention remain ongoing economic challenges common to rural Nebraska counties.